Sopsy/HueControl/README.md

 Personal project to program the Philips Hue bridge more easily.

-I got fed up on doing all of the configuration manually with a phone without a way to do it on a computer or to write the same rules for multiple switches at once.
+I got fed up on doing all of the configuration manually with a phone without a way to do it on a computer or to write the same rules for multiple sensors at once.

 Programs is hardcoded and features are missing as this is not meant for public use, it only has what I use.
 To create more programs, add them to the Program -namespace and to the switch in Bridge.php